wp-plugins/app-store-assistant/readme.txt

 == Feature Request List ==

-* Added: Have an ATOM feed auto create posts from app List
+* Request: Have an ATOM feed auto create posts from app List
-* Changed: I18n aka Localization is supported via POT file for admin area
+* Request: I18n aka Localization is supported via POT file for admin area
-* Added: iTunes breakout of elements
+* Request: iTunes breakout of elements
-* Added: Bulk import of Apps [Thanks TesterGP]
+* Request: Bulk import of Apps [Thanks TesterGP]
-* Added: Change file type to png if tiff supplied by app store WP_Image_Editor
+* Request: Change file type to png if tiff supplied by app store WP_Image_Editor
-* Added: Random Post generator (randomally picks an app that you don't already have a post for) [Thanks AslanDoma]
+* Request: Random Post generator (randomly picks an app that you don't already have a post for) [Thanks AslanDoma]
-* Added: Shortcode tags can now overide the Store/Language chosen [Thanks crisf86]
+* Request: Shortcode tags can now override the Store/Language chosen [Thanks crisf86]
-* Changed: Sped up Reset of Featured Images (Using log system)
+* Request: Sped up Reset of Featured Images (Using log system)
-* Changed: Accepted jpeg for images
+* Request: Accepted jpeg for images
-* Changed: All images now saved as png http://bhoover.com/wp_image_editor-wordpress-image-editing-tutorial/
+* Request: All images now saved as png http://bhoover.com/wp_image_editor-wordpress-image-editing-tutorial/
-* Changed: Reset Featured Images now saves to log
+* Request: Reset Featured Images now saves to log
-* Added: Plugin checks the app in all stores for availability and then generates the box with flags.
+* Request: Plugin checks the app in all stores for availability and then generates the box with flags.
 Each flag is a button and a link to the app.
 Of course links is set for affiliate programs.
 [Thanks Aslan Guseinov]

 == Changelog ==

+= 6.4.2 =
+* Added: Ability to add an Item's icon to your RSS/ATOM feed
+* Added: Ability to add an Item's short description to your RSS/ATOM feed
+* Added: Choose the icon size for RSS/ATOM feed
+* Changed: Clarified some text on the settings panels

+= 6.4.1 =
+* Fixed: Issue with icon not displaying properly in some themes
+* Updated: Screenshots

-= 6.3.2 =
+= 6.4.0 =
+* Added: New universal type shortcodes [asa_item,asa_list,asa_link,asa_elements]
+* Added: iOS 7 Style Dot Ratings
+* Changed: Updated Star Rating graphics
+* Added: Now supports half-star ratings
+* Removed: Deprecated the following shortcodes [ios_app,mac_app,itunes_store,ibooks_store,ios_app_elements]
+* Removed: Deprecated the following shortcodes [ios_app_list,ios_app_link,itunes_store_link,mac_app_link]
+* Note: Deprecated shortcodes are still functional in this version, but replacing them is suggested!!!
+* Changed: Optimized item output processing
+* Changed: Added support for future Item Types and Apple Stores
 * Added: Option to display a Position Number for the results from a ATOM feed [Thanks 2020media]
-* Added: You can specify the characters before and after the Position Number ie "# 5", "5)" etc.
+* Added: You can specify the characters before and after the Position Number i.e. "# 5", "5)" etc.
+* Changed: New iOS 7 Game Center icon with transparent background
+* Added: Text below Game Center icon
+* Added: Additional CSS elements for finer control
+* Fixed: Issue with SimplePie returning RSS feed sorted by date (Apps now show in order)
+* Changed: Optimized RSS processing for faster results
+* Fixed: Some terrible spelling errors in this readme file [Thanks Auto-correct]
+* Fixed: Issue with TV Episodes listing TV Season for chosen show
+* Removed: The mode tag in RSS shortcode has been deprecated and is handled automatically
+* Changed: Updated buttons in Editor with icons
+* Changed: Simplified shortcode documentation
+* Changed: Removed "View in iTunes..." from price buttons due to small iTunes icons.
+It looks better now.
+* Changed: Now uses new TradeDoubler link format [Thanks trondR]
+* Added: Now correct for RSS links that have erroneousness trailing slashes
+* Changed: Removed older, unused functions
+* Fixed: New App creation text
+* Added: Icons for iPhone 5c & iPhone 5s
+* Fixed: Issue with illformed results from Apple JSON data
+* Fixed: Rare instance when App does not list a Genre
+* Fixed: Issue with non-cached images not having correct URL [Thanks kieuphongeg]
+* Added: Links between Admin/Settings pages
+* Fixed: appDetails element not displaying properly [Thanks trondR]

 = 6.3.1 =
 * Changed: Requires WordPress 3.6 or higher (Older installations please use version 6.2.1)